January 1, 2013

 A Design Consultancy That Runs on People’s Dreams

-Idiom wants to turn the aspirations of Indians from all over the social spectrum into an engine for design and development.
+Idiom wants to turn India’s dreams into an engine for design and development.

 Amar is a visually challenged undergraduate student at a prestigious liberal arts institution in Mumbai, who feels doubly disadvantaged when compared to his classmates.
 “In St. Xavier’s College, most of the students come from very rich families, and I come from a lower-class family,” he says, with knitted brows.
 “The rich are getting richer, and the poor are getting poorer.
 I want to cut through that.”
 There is more to his observation than sophomoric angst.
 Even in their best years, India and Brazil merely dented the vast inequalities among their people.
 Now, the developing superpowers face an economic slowdown, but ambitions still run high and are often frustrated.
 Sonia Manchanda, a principal and cofounder of Idiom, a large design consultancy based in Bangalore, India, believes that strategists and policy makers need a radical new approach to development.
 “We need to shift away from thinking about people’s needs,” she says, “to helping them realize their dreams.”